 Anyone can make a pallet deck — you can usually get pallets for free since people always want to get rid of them.
-Just look for them on Craigslist, or contact a local store that regularly gets items delivered on them.
+Just look for them on Craigslist, or contact a local store that regularly gets items delivered on pallets.

-A nice backyard deck is definitely on our wishlist and something Don wants to build for us, but since that wasn’t happening for a while, I wanted to make a temporary one.
+A nice backyard deck is definitely on our wish list and something Don wants to build for us, but since that wasn’t happening for a while, I wanted to make a temporary one.